-To disseminate information on the development of environment statistics in India and provide a forum for interaction between users and producers, fourteenth National Workshops/Seminars on Environment Statistics have been organised so far since 1998.

-- First one was organized on different aspects of Environment and its impact on land and soil degradation, health including data gaps in different sectors of environment in Goa during 12-13 January, 1998. - Second, third and fourth workshop was held during 6-7 April, 2000, at Hyderabad, 8-9 February, 2001 at Thiruvananthapuram and 22-23 April, 2003 at Shillong respectively.
-In the third workshop, it was decided to organise Seminar on sector specific subject.

-- Fifth Seminar on Statistical Accounting of Water Resources was organised during 24-25 June, 2005 at Institute for Social and Economic Change (ISEC) Bangalore. - Sixth Seminar on Statistical Accounting of Land and Forestry Resources was organised during 29-30 April, 2006 at Indian Institute of Forest Management(IIFM), Bhopal. - A brainstorming Workshop on Development of National Disaster Statistical System in India was organised by CSO in collaboration with National Institute of Disaster Management (NIDM) on 27th April, 2007 at NASC, Complex PUSA, New Delhi. - A Dissemination Seminar to discuss the finding and other methodological issues in respect of the completed Natural Resource Accounting studies was organised at Shimla during 17-18 December, 2007. - CSO in collaboration with Institute for Climate Change (ISEC) had organised another two day's National Seminar on 'Climate Change: Data Requirement and Availability' during 16-17 April, 2009 at ISEC, Bangalore. - The two day Workshop for the DESs held at New Delhi on 21-22 July 2010 discussed 'Disaster Management Statistics'.
-Another Workshop conducted on 21-22 August 2010 at New Delhi in collaboration with M/o Environment and Forests and WWF to explore the possibilities of environment data flow between CSO and Envis Centres. - A national seminar on 'Environmental Pollution: Data Availability and Gaps' was conducted at Institute of Development Studies (IDS), Jaipur during 24-25 March, 2011. - A three day Workshop on 'Disaster Management Statistics' was jointly organised with National Institute of Disaster Management (NIDM) New Delhi during 21-23 September,2011 at National Academy of Statistical Administration (NASA), Greater Noida by inviting participants from DESs, State Disaster Management Commissionerats, and the Central Ministries. - A two day workshop on Climate Change Statistics was organised in February 2012 at Hyderabad. - In September 2012 a two days workshop on revision of FDES was organised in Hyderabad.
+To disseminate information on the development of environment statistics in India and provide a forum for interaction between users and producers, ten National Workshops/ Seminars on Environment Statistics have been organised so far since 1998.
+The first one was organized on different aspects of Environment and its impact on land and soil degradation, health including data gaps in different sectors of environment in Goa during 12-13 January, 1998, the second one was held during 6-7 April, 2000, at Hyderabad, the third one was organised during 8-9 February, 2001 at Thirurananthapuram and the fourth one was held during 22-23 April, 2003 at Shillong.
+Thereafter as per the recommendations made in third workshop, it was decided to organise Seminar on sector specific subject.
+The fifth Seminar on Statistical Accounting of Water Resources was organised during 24-25 June, 2005 at Institute for Social and Economic Change (ISEC) Bangalore and sixth Seminar on Statistical Accounting of Land and Forestry Resources was organised during 29-30 April, 2006 at Indian Institute of Forest Management(IIFM), Bhopal.
+A brainstorming Workshop on Development of National Disaster Statistical System in India was organised by CSO in collaboration with National Institute of Disaster Management (NIDM) on 27th April, 2007 at NASC, Complex Pusa, New Delhi.
+A Dissemination Seminar to discuss the finding and other methodological issues in respect of the completed Natural Resource Accounting studies was organised at Shimla during 17-18 December, 2007.
+CSO in collaboration with Institute for Climate Change (ISEC) had organised another two day's National Seminar on 'Climate Change: Data Requirement and Availability' during 16-17 April, 2009 at ISEC, Bangalore.
+The two day Workshop for the DESs held at New Delhi on 21-22 July 2010 discussed 'Disaster Management Statistics'.
+Another Workshop conducted on 21-22 August 2010 at New Delhi in collaboration with M/o Environment and Forests and WWF to explore the possibilities of environment data flow between CSO and Envis Centres.
+A national seminar on 'Environmental Pollution : Data Availability and Gaps' was conducted at Institute of Development Studies (IDS), Jaipur during 24-25 March, 2011.
+A three day Workshop on 'Disaster Management Statistics' was jointly organised with National Institute of Disaster Management (NIDM) New Delhi during 21-23 September, 2011 at National Academy of Statistical Administration (NASA), Greater Noida by inviting participants from DESs, State Disaster Management Commissionerats, and the Central Ministries.
+A two day workshop on Climate Change Statistics was organised in February 2012 at Hyderabad.
+In September 2012 a two days workshop on revision of FDES was organised in Hyderabad.
 All the workshops were attended by academicians, data users, and data producing agencies.
 The technical sessions focussed on different aspects of the environment such as environment statistics, population and human health, status of databases on different types of pollution, status of data bases on human settlements and impacts on other aspects of the environment; status of data base on land and soil and degradation; and natural resource accounting.
 Proceedings of the National Workshops/Seminars are brought out regularly.